nmayat/Erasmus_Data/README.md

  - Creating a web app for easier input:
    - Could include filtered inputs to choose features for recommendation
    - Differen plots.
 Maybe also with plots about different countries which user can choose
  - Different model.
-Maybe based on Deep Learning
+Maybe based on Deep Learning.